CSIS-iLab/india-states/_analysis/states-update-october-30-2019.md

 Karnataka now has an integrated emergency helpline number, 112, which will allow residents of the state to call for police, fire and emergency, and ambulance services. **Source:** [The News Minute](https://www.thenewsminute.com/article/karnataka-govt-launches-new-emergency-helpline-number-112-111544)

 The state cabinet approved a new textile policy for 2019-2024 with a wage subsidy of $14.12 to $21.18 per employee for units employing more than 200 people.
-Companies that set up units in the six backward districts which falls under Zone 1, will be given higher incentives and subsidies. **Source:** [Times of India](https://timesofindia.indiatimes.com/city/bengaluru/karnataka-new-textile-policy-to-create-5-lakh-jobs/articleshowprint/71846712.cms)
+Companies that set up units in the six backward districts which falls under Zone 1, will be given higher incentives and subsidies. **Source:** [Times of India](https://timesofindia.indiatimes.com/city/bengaluru/karnataka-new-textile-policy-to-create-5-lakh-jobs/articleshowprint/71846712.cms) **In Detail:** [New Textile and Garment Policy 2019-24](http://www.cogitasia.com/wp-content/uploads/2019/11/New-Textile-Garment-Policy-2019-24.pdf)

 **Madhya Pradesh**